AndrewColinMaher/AndrewColinMaher.github.io/README.md

 This site is going to be fully responsive across desktop tablet and mobile devices.
 It will use a flex Grid to display art work and a video gallery which uses modals that incorporate a footer with links to the clients social media accounts when displaying videos.

+This site will have a link to an external site where he seels his merchandise.

 This site should have a messeage me contact form.

 ### User Experience